An Olympic challenge

 Given the rudimentary nature of the family kitchen, Vanessa managed to produce an extraordinary range of soups and dishes for her family.
 She also makes traditional 'porridge' using fermented sorghum.
 The taste is not dissimilar to Japanese 'Natto', a popular fermented bean dish which is either loved or hated in equal measure.

-Left (above on a mobile device): Just like children everywhere, Jouvllet is naturally drawn to the kitchen, particularly when hungry or cold.
+Left: Just like children everywhere, Jouvllet is naturally drawn to the kitchen, particularly when hungry or cold.
 But behind this cosy depiction lies the hidden dangers of solid fuel fires in poorly ventilated kitchens which can cause serious long-term health issues.

 Many poor families around the world don't have the funds or the materials to ventilate kitchens.
 Cooking outside is not always practical and putting sufficiently large holes in walls or roofs often renders simple mud structures unsafe.
 According to WHO figures (2012 data), globally 4.3 million people die prematurely each year from illness attributable to pollution caused by solid fuel fires used for cooking.

-Left (above on a mobile device): Attending school is considered to be a big deal by the children living in Rwanyana, as it is by children all across Africa - although the ability to regularly attend a full day is impacted by the necessity to collect water.
+Left: Attending school is considered to be a big deal by the children living in Rwanyana, as it is by children all across Africa - although the ability to regularly attend a full day is impacted by the necessity to collect water.

 Below: Doreen and Jouvllet aspire to be head teachers when they grow up.